alokhudali/ai-medical-report-analyzer/assets/installation.md

 ## Changes to make in code before deploying in docker:

-- frontend/App.jsx : \
+- frontend/src/App.jsx : \
 At line 24, change backend's url to `localhost:8002` or if planning to expose to the internet (via cloudflared), change to your backend's domain name in the form of "www.domain.xyz".

 - frontend/vite.config.js : \
-Add `localhost:5173` or your domain name in the form of "www.domain.xyz" in allowed hosts section.
+Add `localhost:5173` or your frontend domain name in the form of "www.domain.xyz" in allowed hosts section.

 - Create `.env` file in backend directory and add your Gemini API key in the form of:
 ```bash